birlurnou/auto_update_signatures_outlook/README.md

-# Automatic update of Outlook signature
+# Automatic update of Outlook signature in a corporate environment
-Script for auto update signature on Outlook
+Script for auto update signature on Outlook in a corporate environment

 **How the script works**